Interested in Becoming a Vendor ?

 Step 5: Admittance to the Market- 1st Year

 - A Board member will meet with the new vendor to go over all of the information listed above, all of the information on the application, the by-laws, the rules, etc.

 - New vendors are admitted into the market on a provisional basis for the first year.
 This gives the market and new vendors an opportunity to make sure that the match is a good fit for both parties.
 Provisional vendors do not have voting rights.

 Step 6: Transition from Provisional to Full Member Status

 - Between the end of the market season and the Annual Member Meeting, the Officers will meet and discuss the provisional members.
 At that time, they will make a decision if the provisional members will become full members.
 This decision is based on performance, adherence to the by-laws and rules, customer feedback and full vendor feedback.
 Those that become full members are welcome back to the market.
-Those that are not voted in as full members are not welcome back to the market the following season.
+Those that are not voted in as full members will not be able to return to the market the following season.